 - prevent fraud,

 - make sure that the integrity of the online store is upheld as a safe place to carry out payment transactions.

-Its other website hosting features are also similar to Shopify’s, except that with the latter you can start off your online store at a slightly cheaper rate.
+BigCommerce and Shopify basically have all the security benefits you would need for a website.Its other website hosting features are also similar to Shopify’s, except that with the latter you can start off your online store at a slightly cheaper rate.